SSilence/sum/README.md

 Version 0.8.0-SNAPSHOT

-SUM is a simple instant messenger for local networks.
+SUM is a simple secure instant messenger for local networks.
 No server infrastructure is needed.
-User find each other by registering in a file which will be stored at a shared network folder.
+User find each other by registering in a file which will be stored at a shared network folder or optionally by an simple backend written in php.
+The communication between users is RSA encrypted.
+User can verify the identity of the other users by sharing their public keys.

 [![Build Status](https://travis-ci.org/SSilence/sum.svg?branch=master)](https://travis-ci.org/SSilence/sum) [![Dependency Status](https://david-dm.org/ssilence/sum.svg)](https://david-dm.org/ssilence/sum)

 RUN SUM